Student talking in to a microphone.

 Michelle Kearns

-Vice President, Michelle Kearns advocates for students and their success throughout their student experience by ensuring that services and programs meet the needs of the diverse student population.
-Michelle oversees four divisions in Student Affairs: Student Development and Well-Being, Inclusive Excellence, Enrollment Management, and PK-16 Grants, Outreach & Partnerships.
-Each division is committed to student success by creating a positive, inclusive, and supportive experience here at UVU.
+Vice President Michelle Kearns advocates for students and their success throughout their student experience by ensuring that services and programs meet the needs of the diverse student population.
+Michelle oversees four departments in Student Affairs: Student Development and Well-Being, Inclusive Excellence, Enrollment Management, and PK-16 Grants, Outreach & Partnerships.
+Each department is committed to student success by creating a positive and supportive experience here at UVU.

 Marilyn Meyers